shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <img src="./img/with_redux.svg" width="65%" class="img-plain no-margin"/>

     <aside class="notes">
-        <b>With Redux the store contains the state of your app.
-It is the Single Source of Truth!!!</b>
+        <b>With Redux the store contains the entire state of your app.
+It is what we call "the Single Source of Truth!!!"</b>
         <ul>
-            <li>Here A state change is ordered by a component</li>
+            <li>When a component ask a state change to the store, the store apply this change and notify the components that subscribed to it</li>
-            <li>The store provides the new state to other components using a unidirectional data flow</li>
+            <li>With the unidirectional data flow, all data in your application follows the same lifecycle pattern, which makes the logic of your application more predictable and easier to understand.</li>
         </ul>
     </aside>
 </section>